-- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the company's ability to continue as a going concern;
+- Undertaking an initial assessment at the planning stage of the audit to identify events or conditions that may cast significant doubt on the company's ability to continue as a going concern; - Obtaining an understanding of the process relating to the directors' going concern assessment and the period of assessment considered by them;

-- Obtaining an understanding of the process relating to the directors' going concern assessment, the period of assessment considered by them, the assumptions they considered and the implication of those when assessing the company's future financial performance; - Challenging the appropriateness of the directors' key assumptions in their future performance forecasts, as described in note 1, by reviewing supporting evidence in relation to these key assumptions; - Conducting a retrospective review of the historical forecasts prepared by the directors; - Considering the consistency of the directors' forecasts with other areas of the financial statements and our audit; and - Evaluating the appropriateness of the directors' disclosures in the financial statements on going concern.
+- Challenging the appropriateness of the directors' key assumptions in their future performance forecasts including cash flow forecast extending at least 12 months from the date of approval of financial statements, as described in note 1 to the financial statements, by reviewing supporting and contradictory evidence in relation to these key assumptions and assessing the directors' consideration of severe but plausible downside scenarios; - Considering the directors' assessment of the regulatory solvency coverage and liquidity position in the forward looking scenarios considered, which have been derived from the company's Own Risk and Solvency Assessment; - Conducting a retrospective review of the historical forecasts prepared by the directors; - Considering the consistency of the directors' forecasts with other areas of the financial statements and our audit; - Evaluating the key assumptions used and judgements applied by the directors in forming their conclusions on going concern; and - Evaluating the appropriateness of the directors' disclosures in the financial statements on going concern.

 Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

 Our responsibilities and the responsibilities of the directors with respect to going concern are described in the relevant sections of this report.